 Three federal loan programs are available for nursing students: the Stafford subsidized and unsubsidized loans, offered through the bank of your choice, and the Federal Nursing Loan, which is distributed through Vanderbilt University on a funds-available basis.
-Eligibility for these loans is determined after submission of two forms, the CSS Profile Application and the Free Application for Federal Student Aid (FAFSA).
+Eligibility for these loans is determined after submission of the Free Application for Federal Student Aid (FAFSA).

-Subsidized Federal Stafford Loans are based on financial need determined from the results of the FAFSA and CSS applications, which must be completed each year.
+Subsidized Federal Stafford Loans are based on financial need determined from the results of the FAFSA application, which must be completed each year.
 There is an \$8,500 loan limit per application (divided between two semesters).
 Interest will begin accumulating after graduation.
-The aggregate maximum for a graduate/professional student is \$65,500, including any Federal Stafford Loans made at the undergraduate level.
-Stafford Loans currently carry 8 percent interest, and payback begins six months after graduation.
+Stafford Loans currently carry 7.6 percent interest, and payback begins six months after graduation.

-Unsubsidized Federal Stafford Loans are available for students who do not qualify or who qualify for only a partial subsidized Federal Stafford Loan amount.
+Unsubsidized Federal Stafford Loans are non-need based and are available for students who do not qualify for the subsidized Federal Stafford Loan or who qualify for only a partial subsidized Federal Stafford Loan amount.
 The maximum loan limit per application is \$10,000 (divided between two semesters).
-Interest starts accumulating at the beginning of the loan.
-The aggregate maximum for an unsubsidized Stafford for a graduate/professional student is \$73,000, including any loans made at the undergraduate level.
-The unsubsidized loan currently carries 8 percent interest, and payback begins six months after graduation.
+Interest starts accumulating at the time the loan is fully disbursed.
+The unsubsidized loan currently carries 7.6 percent interest, and payback begins six months after graduation.

-Federal Nursing Student Loans are awarded based on student eligibility and a funds-available basis.
+Federal Nursing Student Loans (subsidized) are awarded based on student need eligibility and a funds-available basis.
 Federal Nursing Student Loans currently carry 5 percent interest, and payback begins nine months after graduation.

-The School of Nursing Financial Aid Office sends financial aid packets, usually during the first week of February each year, that include all forms necessary to apply for federal loans, scholarships, and the school's own loan program.
+The School of Nursing Financial Aid Office sends financial aid packets, usually during the first week of February each year, that include all forms necessary to apply for federal loans and scholarships.
+As part of the packet, private loan information is sent to the student at the same time federal loan information is sent.
 Contact the School of Nursing Financial Aid Office, Vanderbilt University, Godchaux Hall, Nashville, TN 37240-0008 for any forms needed.